poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

 [See this](https://aws.amazon.com/about-aws/whats-new/2020/02/amazon-rds-data-api-now-supports-aws-privatelink/) (6 Feb 2020),
 [and this](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html)

+- An `interface endpoint` is an elastic network interface with a private IP address from the IP address range of your subnet that serves as an entry point for traffic destined to a supported service.

-- A gateway endpoint is a gateway that you specify as a target for a route in your route table for traffic destined to a supported AWS service.
+- A `gateway endpoint` is a gateway that you specify as a target for a route in your route table for traffic destined to a supported AWS service.
 Supported:

   * Amazon S3